Quirinus/MXLU_Documentation/README.md

 - use new pics for changed ubers (http://www.medianxl.com/t6739p20-mxlu-xvc-docs-2-94-unfinished#181878) that didn't get a pic in the contest ; dunno which ones to choose when people disagree XD // if you don't like some of the pics, post in the thread or get a better one
 - Fix: Quest Reference: all dragon recipes use TP scroll instead of some using ID and some TP
 - add a note to shields that the class bonus isn't counted in, but all others are. link to the defense and block page or base items page.
+- introduction page update. eg. skills from 30 per class --> 35 // most other stuff seems up to date, would it not be an idea for the docs to start with some sort of homepage, rather than about section?
+- Athulua, Strategy / Abilities section needs updating.